'The Banner Saga 3' completes a beautiful, tragic tapestry: EW review

 Conversations in TBS 3, if they’re given their due time and attention, can touch on themes from sexism to coming to terms with aging, death and legacy.

-One conversation I found particularly touching involved a spearman named Tryggvi, who has been depicted throughout the series mostly as a comic relief oddball.
+A conversation I found particularly touching involved a spearman named Tryggvi, who has been depicted throughout the series mostly as a comic relief oddball.
 At an inopportune time, Tryggvi approaches the protagonist and asks him or her a series of labyrinthine questions, eventually leading to a request to help him find a missing necklace.
 The pressure to bypass Tryggvi and fortify the city is high, but if the protagonist stays until the end of the conversation, Tryggvi explains that he’s aware of his own mental illness and that the necklace helps him to manage it.
-It’s a moment that begins as a joke but ends as a moment of compassion and understanding.
-Given the unforgiving nature of the game, listening to Tryggvi could have led to disaster, but hearing him out became one of the moments of the game that most stuck with me.
+It’s a moment that begins as a joke but ends as a demonstration of compassion and understanding.
+Given the unforgiving nature of TBS, listening to Tryggvi could have led to disaster, but hearing him out became one of the pieces of the game that most stuck with me.

 The effectiveness of these character moments is part of what makes it so devastating to lose members of the team.
 Video games are no strangers to grit and darkness, but there are few that can truly be said to have earned the designation of tragic.
 Losses, even of longtime, essential allies, are abrupt and irreversible in TBS, and making the wrong decision in a conversation can alienate an entire faction or species following your banner, but the clan must continue on regardless.